top of page

 8 days/7 nights

-Join the Imperial Corps Agooodjié & Queen Mother Dówóti
+Join the Imperial Corps Agooodjié & the Kpodjito of the African Diaspora HRM Queen Mother Dr. Dówóti Désir

 for a one-of-a-kind culturally immersive warrior experience in Cali and Cartagena, Colombia